 Prerequisite: Program admission and junior standing, and MAT 2342.
-Three semester hours

 EXERCISE AND SPORT SCIENCE 4326.
-ESSENTIALS OF SECONDARY PHYSICAL EDUCA-TION.
+ESSENTIALS OF SECONDARY PHYSICAL EDUCATION.

 A study of the adolescent student and the methods and techniques used in secondary physical education programs to design and implement curricular units, manage and instruct students, evaluate student progress, and develop positive classroom environments for the total development of the student.
 Students will be assigned practicum hours to be completed in the local public schools.
 Spring.

 Prerequisite: ESS 2400 and ESS 3325.